Human Resources

 Additional requirements for certain medical centers employees are described below.

-Rest periods
+Rest periods for overtime-eligible employees

-Overtime-eligible employees are entitled to a paid rest period of at least ten minutes for every four hours of working time.
+Overtime-eligible employees are entitled to a paid rest period of at least 15 minutes for every four hours of working time.
 Contract covered employees should check their collective bargaining agreement for additional paid rest period provisions.

 Additional requirements for certain medical centers employees are described below.